 Where We Stand

 - We oppose any legislation that would reduce benefits for system members or eliminate their defined benefit option.
-The average SURS pension is less than $35,000 per year (SURS website).
+The average SURS pension is about $40,000 per year (for 2018; SURS website).
 SURS members do not receive Social Security credit while employed by a state university or community college.
 Social Security benefits earned through other employment are greatly reduced or eliminated for the retiree and/or dependents.

 - We support legislation to fully fund Illinois public employee pension systems and are active in discussions relating to pension “reforms.”
 Employees have paid 100% of their pension obligation; the State has failed to pay its obligations on numerous occasions.